aws-samples/eks-workshop-developers/website/docs/kubernetes/python/kubernetes-dashboard.md

 ### Filter Kubernetes resources by the Namespace my-cool-app

-This workshop uses the namespace 'my-cool-app'.
-You can also use “All namespaces” as a filter, but you can filter to show only the resources you need.
-Please type the following:
+This workshop uses the 'my-cool-app' namespace.
+While the option to view "All namespaces" exists, narrowing down to specific resources streamlines the process.
+To filter, type the following:

 ![kubernetes-dashboard-1](./images/kubernetes-dashboard-1.jpg)

-As a result, you can display a list of workload resources by selecting 'Workloads' in the navigation pane.
-If the Pod 'metrics-server' is installed, you can check the Pod's CPU usage and memory usage as mentioned above.
+Subsequently, navigate to 'Workloads' to list relevant resources.
+With 'metrics-server' enabled, you can also view CPU and memory statistics here.

 ![kubernetes-dashboard-2](./images/kubernetes-dashboard-2.jpg)